 An important part of the application process for all internationally educated nurses is determining program equivalency, a non-exemptible requirement for registration.

-For RN applicants, this means the College evaluates their educational background to determine if they have successfully completed a program of study that has equipped them with the nursing knowledge, skill and judgment equal to that of a recent graduate of an Ontario baccalaureate nursing program.
+For RN applicants, this means the College evaluates their educational background to determine if they have successfully completed a program of study that has equipped them with the nursing knowledge, skill and judgment equal to that of a recent graduate of a Canadian university baccalaureate nursing program.

 If the College has determined that your program does not meet the program requirement, then you will be asked to complete an OSCE (Objective Structured Clinical Examination) before the College can proceed with your application.

 Administered at the Centre for the Evaluation of Health Professionals Educated Abroad (CEHPEA) in Toronto, the OSCE gives applicants the opportunity to demonstrate their nursing knowledge, judgment and skills.
 Applicants with identified entry-to-practice competency gaps will be advised of additional training they will need to complete in order to meet the program requirement.

 Please note this examination is available in English only.
 Applicants who indicate French as their first language and would like to complete their nursing education equivalency assessment in French are asked to contact the College in writing with their request.

 - The applicant applies to register as an RN with the College.